 Black Cod Fritters

 This follows the technique for making the famous Spanish Bacalao which uses salt cod that first must be soaked and rinsed several times.
 Using black cod simplifies the process.
 Here bite size fish cakes, dipped into rich, spicy, aioli make a great tapas style appetizer.
-Recipe from our friend and James Beard Award-winning chef, John Ash.
+Recipe from our friend and James Beard Award-winning Chef and Hog Island close friend, John Ash.

 Serves 6

-• 1 1/4 pounds medium floury potatoes such as Yukon Gold or Russet
+• 1 1/4 lbs. potatoes such as Yukon Gold or Russet

 • 1 1/4 cups milk